kstrack-grose/kstrack-grose.github.io/_posts/2015-08-20-introduction-to-promises.markdown

 The chained **.then** function will be invoked if the promise (created above it) was resolved.
 It takes an anonymous function as an argument, and the promise's resolved value will be passed as the only argument to that anonymous function.
 You can then write out that anonymous function with the series of steps you would like to take with that value--anything you would have done in a callback, you can do here.

+The best thing about chained .then functions are that whatever is *return*ed within the function will be passed to the next .then function.
+In comparison to nested callbacks (in which the return statement is meaningless), its functionality in promises is a boon.

 The **.catch** function will be invoked if there was an error and the promise was rejected.
 Like .then, it takes an anonymous function as an argument.
 The value that will be passed to this anonymous function is the error message that explains *why* the promise was rejected.
 Once again, you can fill out this anonymous function in the same way you would fill out a callback.

+The greatest feature of the .catch function is that you only need one per chain.
+Any error that is thrown in any chained or nested promise will bubble up to be caught in the next .catch function.
+The downside here is that if you do not write a .catch function at all, the error will be swallowed.

 To summarize: